greglook/merkle-db/DESIGN.md

 A table root is a block which contains table-specific information and links to the collections of record data.
-The records in a table are grouped into _tablets_, which contain a contiguous range of record primary keys.
+The records in a table are grouped into _partitions_, which contain a contiguous range of record primary keys.

-Tablets are the leaves of a _data tree_ of index blocks, sorted by primary key.
+Partitions are the leaves of a _data tree_ of index nodes, sorted by primary key.
-The data fields for each record are stored in _segments_, which are linked from each tablet.
+The data fields for each record are stored in _tablets_, which are linked from each partition.

-In addition to the tablets, tables contain a _patch segment_ linked directly from the root node.
-This segment holds complete records (and tombstones) sorted by pk which should be preferred to any found in the main table body.
+In addition to the partitions, tables contain a _patch tablet_ linked directly from the root node.
+This tablet holds complete records (and tombstones) sorted by pk which should be preferred to any found in the main table body.
 This is similar to Clojure's `PersistentVector` 'tails' and allow for amortizing table updates across multiple operations.

-To perform a read from the tree, first the patch segment is consulted, then the segments from each tablet corresponding to the requested fields are used to look up record data.
+To perform a read from the tree, first the patch tablet is consulted, then the tablets from each partition corresponding to the requested fields are used to look up record data.
 The results are merged into a single sequence of records to return to the client.

 ```clojure